 The United Nations Communications Group (UNCG) is set up as a platform for responding to common communications challenges faced by the UN as a whole.
 The UNCG in South Sudan was established in October 2006, with the aim of becoming an information network where all partners may think and act together.
 This group brings together communications specialists and focal points from all agencies within the United Nations Country Team (UNCT) as well as UNMISS.

 UNCG coordinates all joint communication efforts for the UNCT by enhancing UN visibility and outreach, strengthening relations with media and partners and ensuring that the UNCT adopts a consistent and coherent public information.
-The group is currently co-chaired by Ashley McLaughlin of IOM and Kymberly Bays of UNDP.
+The group is currently co-chaired by Frank Nyakairu (OCHA's Head of Communication & Information Management) and Caroline Hammargren (UNOP's Reporting Officer) .

 Operations Management Team